Your membership has expired

 A living room with Pergo Outlast+ Vintage Pewter Oak LF000848 (Home Depot) flooring

-For a quick upgrade, laminate flooring (like the one shown here) can be installed over your old floors.
+For a quick upgrade, laminate flooring (as shown here) can be installed over your old floors.

 Photo: Home Depot